Club By-Laws and Rules

 13. All flying must be done in strict observance of existing Federal Aviation Agency Regulations, and insurance limitations.
 (Failure to comply is justification for termination of your Cross Winds Flying Club membership.)

-14. The organization shall be guaranteed at least one hour flight time for each twenty four hour period the aircraft is away from home base, except for each Saturday, Sunday or holiday, on which days, two (2) hours of flight time must be paid.
+14. The organization shall be guaranteed at least one hour of flight time for each twenty-four-hour period the aircraft is away from home base, except for each Saturday, Sunday or holiday, on which days, two (2) hours of flight time must be paid.
 This shall be paid; weather or mechanical failure excepting.
 (Members are not expected to endanger themselves or aircraft in order to bring a plane home on time.)

-17. On cross country flights the airplane must be tied down or parked in a hanger at the expense of the member.
-It shall be the member's responsibility to see that the airplane is securely tied down, and that control locks are installed, cabin doors and baggage compartments are closed and locked.
+17. On cross country flights the airplane must be tied down or parked in a hangar at the expense of the member.
+It shall be the member's responsibility to see that the airplane is appropriately secured (e.g., tied down, control surfaces secured, cabin doors and baggage compartments are closed and locked).
 Members should have their own tie down equipment when they expect to need it at another field.

 18. Cross country flights may be scheduled in the official flight schedule for as far in advance as needed but not beyond twelve months of the current date.